Emergency Provisions for Rent and Eviction

 On June 30, 2020, Governor Lamont extended protections for residential renters affected by COVID-19 under Executive Order 7DDD.

-That executive order extends the moratorium on residential evictions to August 25 for all renters who were current with rent payments as of February 29, 2020.
+That eviction moratorium on residential evictions was extended to June 30, 2021 for all renters who were current with rent payments as of February 29, 2020.

 However, landlords with federally-backed mortgages (which make up approximately 70% of U.S. mortgages) cannot serve a notice to quit for nonpayment of rent until July 25 or commence an eviction proceeding until 30 days after serving a notice to quit.